Katyayani2610/Movie-recommendation-system/README.md

-# Movie-recommendation-system
+# movie-suggestions
-Create a movie recommendation system using collaborative filtering or content-based filtering.
-You can use the Movie Lense dataset for this project.
+Explore and compare different state-of-the-art methods to implement a movie recommendation System using the [MovieLens dataset](https://grouplens.org/datasets/movielens/).